djndl1/CSNotes/os/windows/memory.md

 Use C library to allocate heap memory if one heap is sufficient.

+Heaps are Windows objects (non-kernel objects): they have handles.

 Heap separation has several benefits:

-- multithreaded performance
+- multithreaded performance: each thread can have its own heap

 - allocation efficiency and low fragmentation, simplifies synchronization

-- deallocation efficiency
+- deallocation efficiency: an entire heap can be freed with a single function call

 - locality of reference efficiency, reducing page faults